 Whitfield’s ointment, containing three per cent salicylic acid and six percent benzoic acid in petrolatum base is a traditional remedy.
 It should be massaged into the lesions once or twice a day.

-Castellani’s paint is a deep red coloured liquid which is also very effective when applied once or twice a day.
+Castellani’s paint is a deep red colored liquid which is also very effective when applied once or twice a day.
 It is specially recommended for tinea interdigitale or when there are vesicular lesions on the palms and soles.

 The paint can be prepared by adding 10 ml of a 5% aqueous solution of basic fuchsin to 4 ml of a 5% aqueous solution of carbolic acid.
 The mixture should be allowed to stand for one hour and then filtered.
 To the filtrate should be added 10 gm of boric acid and kept for three hours.
 This should be followed by the addition of 2 gm of resorcin and 10 ml of acetone and the total volume should be made to 100 ml with water.
 After one hour, Castellani’s paint is ready for use.